Everest 2021 – A century of history

 (Persons going to Nepal to work on Everest as Guides could use this exemption)

-Of the 12 persons based in England who traveled to Nepal in Spring 2021 to climb Everest, two were guides (Jon Gupta and Kenton Cool) who were guiding clients 1-2-1 on Everest this season, hence were able to travel for work purposes.
+I was able to find at least 12 persons based in England who traveled to Nepal in Spring 2021 to climb Everest – there may be others, but the point of the travel ban issue can easily be made using these 12 examples.
+Two of the twelve were guides (Jon Gupta and Kenton Cool) who were guiding clients 1-2-1 on Everest this season, hence were able to travel for work purposes.
 However ten others (listed below) were not working as guides or expedition leaders, and the ability of a great many of them to fly to Nepal during a travel ban when England was in lockdown and when a ‘stay local’ order was in place across the country, begs many serious questions:

 Tim is an expedition leader and B&B owner, who is typically found on Everest each year leading his own expedition team.
 However this year he was not managing any expedition team or guiding any clients.
 A news article from mid May in a local newspaper quoted Tim as follows… “I’m not leading anyone this time, just here on a solo trip trying to get some summit panoramas“.
 Tim successfully climbed Everest and Lhotse, and attempted Pumori, along with his Sherpa guide, while sharing Madison Mountaineering high camps on Everest with UK guides Kenton Cool and Jon Gupta and their respective clients, and taking some panorama photos along the way.

 Marta is based in London and was a client with the Mountain Trip expedition team this season.
-Marta told a podcast in March that after putting off her 2020 Everest expedition due to Covid, she was not willing to push the expedition off by another year.
-She talks about the travel restrictions and said that travel from UK was allowed if work related and that sports people were allowed to travel.
-Marta claimed to fits into those definitions “when you dive into the small detail”.
+Marta told a podcast in March that after putting off her 2020 Everest expedition due to Covid, she was simply not willing to push the expedition off by another year (regardless of Covid).
+She talks about the travel restrictions in UK and claims that travel from UK was allowed if work related and that sports people were allowed to travel.
+Marta further claims to fits into those definitions “when you dive into the small detail”.
 However a detailed examination of that detail in the travel ban rules on the UK government website showed that not to be the case.
 She was a client heading to Everest to climb a mountain for personal reasons as a paid-up member of a commercial expedition.
 It is difficult to see how Marta (who was not there to work on the mountain as a guide or mountain worker, does not fall under the definition for elite sportsperson competition, and was not traveling to Nepal to conduct in-country charity or volunteer work) could have qualified to travel under any of the exemptions to the Travel Ban, but nonetheless managed to do so.

 Dan is based in London and was a client with Elite Exped.
 On 17th March he posted an article on his upcoming Everest expedition on the his company website.
 The article noted that he departed for Nepal on 31st March – It is difficult to see how Dan (who was not there to work on the mountain as a guide or mountain worker, does not fall under the definition for elite sportsperson competition, and was not traveling to Nepal to conduct in-country charity or volunteer work) could have qualified to travel under any of the exemptions to the Travel Ban, but nonetheless managed to do so.